-Many think Ritalin (methylphenidate) is safe, or mild, because so many children use it.
-However, the government classifies the psychoactive drug with cocaine and morphine because it is highly addictive.
+Many think Ritalin is safe, or mild, because so many children use it.
+However, the government classifies the psychoactive drug with cocaine and morphine because it's highly addictive.

 The Food and Drug Administration (FDA) requires the following “black box” warning on all methylphenidate drugs, including Ritalin, which means that medical studies indicate Ritalin carries a significant risk of serious, or even life-threatening, adverse effects.

-We don't know exactly why it produces the effects it does.
 Methylphenidate (Ritalin) was first synthesized in 1944 in an (unsuccessful) attempt to create a stimulant that would not induce addiction or tolerance.
-Ritalin is very closely related to amphetamine: similar in chemical structure, metabolization and clinical effects.
+Ritalin is very closely related to amphetamine— similar in chemical structure, metabolization and clinical effects.
 This close connection is the chief reason Ritalin use raises concern among patients and others.